 - Rotisserie chicken — it simply doesn’t get easier than a store-bought rotisserie chicken!

 - Any type of meatball!
-We love classic ricotta meatballs with polenta, so so good!
+I love classic ricotta meatballs with polenta, so good!

-- Pan seared duck breast — trust us, the sweet and savory of the wine sauce, the crispy skin from the duck, and the creamy polenta is a winning combo!
+- Pan seared duck breast — trust me, the sweet and savory of the wine sauce, the crispy skin from the duck, and the creamy polenta is a winning combo!

 More polenta recipes to try!